-Now we briefly explain the method to study our second problem.
-Firstly, from the Sobolev space of the transformed space, we obtain a natural Dirichlet form.
-In particular, we know how the non-smooth (co)tangent fields built by Gigli in \cite{G-N} change under conformal transformation.
-Secondly, we can compute measure-valued Laplacian (see \cite{G-O} and \cite{S-S}).
-Then we show that the transformed space have Sobolev-to-Lipshitz property in Proposition \ref{lemma-4}, so we can use Bakry-\'Emery's $\Gamma_2$ calculus and Bochner-type inequality.
-In \cite{G-N} and \cite{H-R} the Ricci tensor is defined as
+Now we briefly explain the proof of the main theorem.
+Firstly, based on results about the Sobolev space under conformal transformation, we study the non-smooth (co)tangent modules developed by Gigli (in \cite{G-N}) under conformal transformation.
+Secondly, we compute the measure-valued Laplacian (see \cite{G-O} and \cite{S-S}).
+Then we prove in Proposition \ref{lemma-4} that the conformal transformation preserves Sobolev-to-Lipshitz property, so we can apply Bakry-\'Emery's theory.
+In \cite{G-N} and \cite{H-R}, the measure-valued Ricci tensor is defined as

-where the local dimension $\dim_{\rm loc}$ will not be changed under transform.
-It is proved in \cite{G-N} and \cite{H-R} that $\bRicn(\nabla f, \nabla f) \geq K|\D f|^2$ is equivalent to Bochner inequality (and $\rcdkn$ condition).
-Combining with our results on the Hessian and its Hilbert-Schmidt norm, we show that the Ricci tensor \eqref{eq:riccin} remain well-posed under conformal transformation, see Theorem \ref{th-conformal} for the transform formula.
-Then we obtain the curvature-dimension condition of the new conformally transformed space in Corollary \ref{coro-conformal} and Corollary \ref{coro-conformal-2}.
-In particular, if we consider the transformation $\ms \mapsto (X, e^{w}\d, e^{Nw}\,\mm)$ on $\rcdkn$ space, we obtain Corollary \ref{coro-N} which is the non-smooth version of the formula \eqref{eq:conformal}.
-We remark that our result on the lower curvature estimate, even in Alexandrov, is new and optimal.
+where $\dim_{\rm loc}$ is the local dimension.
+It is proved in \cite{G-N} and \cite{H-R} that $\bRicn\geq K$ is equivalent to Bochner inequality and $\rcdkn$ condition.
+Combining with our results on Hessian and its Hilbert-Schmidt norm, we show that $\dim_{\rm loc}$ is invariant under conformal transformation, and the Ricci tensor under conformal transformation is well-defined, see Theorem \ref{th-conformal} for the transformation formula.
+Then we obtain the estimate of the curvature-dimension condition under conformal transformation in Corollary \ref{coro-conformal} and Corollary \ref{coro-conformal-2}.
+In particular, for the transformation $\ms \mapsto (X, e^{w}\d, e^{Nw}\,\mm)$ on $\rcdkn$ space, we obtain in Corollary \ref{coro-N} a non-smooth version of the formula \eqref{eq:conformal}.
+We remark that our result about the lower curvature estimate, even on Alexandrov space, is new and optimal.